ZGIS/malawi_atlas_public/docs/server.rst

 Backup
 ------

-From time to time there should be an backup of both the PostGIS database and the GeoServer data directory.
+From time to time there should be a backup of both the PostGIS database and the GeoServer data directory.
 For the PostGIS backup this command is useful:

 .. code-block:: shell